ethereum/ethereum-org-website/src/content/guides/how-to-use-a-wallet/index.md

 Each wallet has its own receiving Ethereum address which is a unique sequence of numbers and letters.
 The address functions like a bank account number.
 Ethereum address will always start with “0x”.

 You need to provide the sender with your receiving address.
-Many wallet apps will include a QR code to scan for an easier usage.
+Many wallet apps will let you copy to clipboard the address or show a QR code to scan for an easier usage.

 ## Send cryptocurrency